Should you always use a VPN?

 A VPN carries your data through an encrypted tunnel, meaning all your information, including your browsing activities, becomes unreadable and inaccessible to anyone’s eyes.
 This includes your ISP, cybercriminals, or even the government authorities.

-Reliable VPNs, such as NordVPN or Surfshark, have a clear no-logs policy (even better if they’re independently audited), meaning they can’t track your activities either.
-So even if the government asks the VPN provider to provide information about you, there won’t be anything to give in the first place.
+Reliable VPNs, such as NordVPN or Surfshark, have clear no-logs policies (even better if they’re independently audited), meaning they don’t track your activities either.
+So even if the government asks the VPN provider to share information about you, there won’t be anything to give in the first place.

-On top of that, websites won’t be able to track you or your browsing activities either.
+On top of that, when you have a VPN on, websites won’t be able to track you or your browsing activities either.
 This means that external companies won’t be able to use targeted advertising.
 So, if you’ve searched for a product on Google, it won’t reflect in the adverts you see.

 2. Access geo-restricted content